airsonic/airsonic/README.md

 Libresonic is free software and licensed under the [GNU General Public License version 3](http://www.gnu.org/copyleft/gpl.html).
 The code in this repository(and associated binaries) are free of any "license key" or other restrictions.
 If you wish to thank the maintainer of this repository, please consider a donation to the [Electronic Frontier Foundation](https://supporters.eff.org/donate).

-The original Subsonic was released under the GPLv3 through version 5.3.
-Beginning with 6.0, the software is only available under a commercial license.
-There is a [Subsonic Premium](http://www.subsonic.org/pages/premium.jsp) package which offers extra functionality.
-Subsonic also offers RPM, Deb, Exe, and other pre-built packages that Libresonic does not.
+The [Subsonic source code](https://github.com/Libresonic/subsonic-svn) was released under the GPLv3 through version 6.0-beta1.
+Beginning with 6.0-beta2, source is no longer provided.
+Binaries of Subsonic are only available under a commercial license.
+There is a [Subsonic Premium](http://www.subsonic.org/pages/premium.jsp) service which adds functionality not available in Libresonic.
+Subsonic also offers RPM, Deb, Exe, and other pre-built packages that Libresonic [currently does not](https://github.com/Libresonic/libresonic/issues/65).

 Usage
 -----

+Libresonic can be downloaded from [Github](https://github.com/Libresonic/libresonic/releases) for personal usage.
+Packagers can reference the [release repository](https://libresonic.org/release/), but pleasse contact the maintainer or wait until a [stable release policy](https://github.com/Libresonic/libresonic/issues/73) is available.

+Libresonic is packaged in [WAR format](https://en.wikipedia.org/wiki/WAR_(file_format)), suitable for deployment as a [webapp under Tomcat](https://tomcat.apache.org/tomcat-6.0-doc/deployer-howto.html).
+Comprehensive install documentation [is pending](https://github.com/Libresonic/libresonic/issues/64).

 Please see the [INSTALL document](https://github.com/Libresonic/libresonic/blob/develop/INSTALL.md) for instructions on building from source.